nickmeuir/OrderEntry/README.md

-An Order Entry web application written in Perl/HTML/JavaScript
+An Order Entry web application written in Perl/HTML/JavaScript<br>

-Mojolicious as the web framework
+Mojolicious as the web framework<br>
-Websockets for real-time entry
+Websockets for real-time entry<br>
-Sqlite3 database
+Sqlite3 database<br>